 - Concealers: For the eye area, I also use RMS Beauty "Un" Cover-Up in 11.
 For blemishes, I spot conceal with opaque, waterproof concealers.
-I had two on rotation in 2017: Cosmetics Bye Bye Under Eye Full Coverage Anti-Aging Waterproof Concealer in Medium (which arrived at Sephora Canada in 2017) and Make Up For Ever Full Cover Concealer in Light Beige 3 (which I've been using for years and years).
+I had two on rotation in 2017: Cosmetics Bye Bye Under Eye Full Coverage Anti-Aging Waterproof Concealer in Medium and Make Up For Ever Full Cover Concealer in Light Beige 3 (which I've been using for years and years).
 I've decided that the latter is still the best, as it's drier and requires no setting.
 Note: I always apply apply these with a tiny lip brush.
 Japonesque used to make the best ones, but I ordered a replacement last month and their quality ain't what it used to be!

 - Powder: ILIA Soft Focus Finishing Powder was a new purchase for me in 2017, and it's the best powder I've EVER used—yes, even better than RMS Beauty's!
 The texture is just amazing; non-slippery and very oil-absorbent (and it's silicone-free, of course).
 I use the Clinique Eyeshadow Brush to apply it only in the T-zone—never a big brush.